 Dr. Godfrey Gutmann found that 800 of 1,000 newborns had suffered trauma to their cervical spines at birth.
 (Manuelle Medizine, 1987).
 And Lendon Smith, M.D., a pediatrician said “Every newborn should receive a neck and spine examination and a Chiropractic adjustment is necessary.
 Is that idea too difficult to accept?”

 The answer is “YES, it makes perfect sense!
 Babies should be checked for subluxation as soon as possible after birth so they start life with the healthiest nervous system possible.”
-Call us today at 512-346-3536 to schedule or book your appointment here.
-Mention this blog for a complementary consultation and exam ($75 value!)*
+Call us today at 512-346-3536 or request an appointment here.

 *Offer not valid for Medicare beneficiaries or Personal Injury Cases.
 Office hours by appointment only.